Humpback whale: Range

+Northern Hemisphere

 In the North Atlantic, there are two separate wintering populations, one in the West Indies, from Cuba to northern Venezuela, and the other in the Cape Verde Islands and northwest Africa.
 During summer, West Indies humpbacks congregate off New England, eastern Canada, and western Greenland, while the Cape Verde population gathers around Iceland and Norway.
-There is some overlap in the summer ranges of these populations, and West Indies humpbacks have been documented feeding further east.
+There is some overlap in the summer ranges of these populations, and West Indies humpbacks have been documented feeding farther east.
 Whale visits into the Gulf of Mexico have been infrequent but have occurred in the gulf historically.
 They were considered to be uncommon in the Mediterranean Sea, but increased sightings, including re-sightings, indicate that more whales may colonize or recolonize it in the future.

 The North Pacific has at least four breeding populations: off Mexico (including Baja California and the Revillagigedos Islands), Central America, the Hawaiian Islands, and both Okinawa and the Philippines.
-The Mexican population forages from the Aleutian Islands to California, particularly the Bering Sea, northern and western Gulf of Alaska, southern British Columbia to northern Washington State, and Oregon to California.
+The Mexican population forages from the Aleutian Islands to California.
 During the summer, Central American humpbacks are found only off Oregon and California.
-In contrast, Hawaiian humpbacks have a wide feeding range but most travel to southeast Alaska and northern British Columbia.
+In contrast, Hawaiian humpbacks have a wide feeding range, but most travel to southeast Alaska and northern British Columbia.
 The wintering grounds of the Okinawa/Philippines population are mainly around the Russian Far East.
 There is some evidence for a fifth population somewhere in the northwestern Pacific.
-These whales are recorded to feed off the Aleutians with a breeding area somewhere south of the Bonin Islands.
+These whales are recorded to feed off the Aleutians, with a breeding area somewhere south of the Bonin Islands.

+An isolated, non-migratory population feeds and breeds in the northern Indian Ocean, mainly in the Arabian Sea around Oman.
+This population has also been recorded in the Gulf of Aden, the Persian Gulf, and off the coasts of Pakistan and India.